michaelfung/mgos-weather-display/README.md

 - display temperature by default
 - display humidity when action touchpad is touched
 - display can be turned off by *long touch*
+- display can be turned on/off by a preset schedule
 - display reminder message at preset time daily, e.g. take medical dose
 - display reminder message for Google Calendar Events with the help of an external script